Jawaharlal Nehru: Writings

 Michael Crocker thought An Autobiography would have given Nehru literary fame had the political fame eluded him:It is to his years in prison that we owe his three main books, ...
 Nehru's writings illustrate a cerebral life, and a power of self-discipline, altogether out of the ordinary.
 Words by the million bubbled up out of his fullness of mind and spirit.
 Had he never been prime minister of India he would have been famous as the author of the Autobiography and the autobiographical parts of The Discovery of India.
 An Autobiography, at least with some excisions here and there, is likely to be read for generations. ...
 There are, for instance, the characteristic touches of truism and anticlimax, strange in a man who could both think and, at his best, write so well ...

-Nehru's speech A Tryst With Destiny was rated by the British newspaper The Guardian to be among the great speeches of the 20th-century.
+Nehru's speech "Tryst with Destiny" was rated by the British newspaper The Guardian to be among the great speeches of the 20th century.
 Ian Jack wrote in his introduction to the speech: Dressed in a golden silk jacket with a red rose in the buttonhole, Nehru rose to speak.
-His sentences were finely made and memorable – Nehru was a good writer; his Discovery of India stands well above the level reached by most politician-writers. ...
-The nobility of Nehru's words – their sheer sweep – provided the new India with a lodestone that was ambitious and humane.
+His sentences were finely made and memorable—Nehru was a good writer; his Discovery of India stands well above the level reached by most politician-writers. ...
+The nobility of Nehru's words—their sheer sweep—provided the new India with a lodestone that was ambitious and humane.
 Post-colonialism began here as well as Indian democracy, which has since outlived many expectations of its death.